Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Hardware Experiments

 In the encounter experiments illustrated in Fig.~\ref{fig: EXP1_Encounter_Path}, the EV successfully avoids a collision with the SV.
 Fig.~\ref{fig: Set_with_time_encounter}(a) demonstrates that the set $\hat{\mathbb{U}}^s_t$ expands over time as more information is obtained, ultimately converging after approximately $4 \ {\rm s}$.
 This observation aligns with the SV's velocity, as seen in Fig.~\ref{fig: Set_with_time_encounter}(b), which stabilizes after $4 \ {\rm s}$.
 Fig.~\ref{fig: EXP_Encounter_Key_Moments_Occ} further illustrates the impact of the set $\hat{\mathbb{U}}^s_t$ on the predicted occupancy $\hat{\mathcal{O}}_{i|t}^s$, which increases at the initial moments and subsequently tends to stabilize when $\hat{\mathbb{U}}^s_t$ ceases to expand.
 This reflects that in the online execution, the robustness of the method strengthens as the information set $\mathcal{I}_t^s$ becomes richer.
 Finally, the results presented in Fig.~\ref{fig: EXP_Encounter_Key_Moments} affirm that the EV can effectively plan collision-avoidance reference trajectories in the presence of the uncertain dynamic obstacle, and move back to the track when the obstacle no longer has the risk of collision.

 The trajectories of the EV in the overtaking and evasion experiments are illustrated in Fig.\ref{fig: EXP2_Overtake_Path} and Fig.\ref{fig: EXP3_ChaseAvoid_Path}, respectively.
 In both scenarios, the proposed method successfully addresses the motion-planning challenges.
 The corresponding learned sets $\hat{\mathbb{U}}_t^s$ and the predicted occupancies $\hat{\mathcal{O}}_{i|t}^s$, along with the planned collision-avoidance trajectories of the EV, exhibit qualitative similarities.
 In the presented experiments, the average execution time of the proposed method is $0.064 \ {\rm s}$, and the standard deviation is $0.014 \ {\rm s}$, with the motion planner executed $200$ times in the encounter scenario.
 The computation time in the overtaking and evasion scenarios is comparably similar.
 Both the simulations and experiments demonstrate the method's effectiveness in addressing environmental uncertainties and provide validation its real-time applicability.
+It is also crucial to note that in both Sections~\ref{sec: simulations}--\ref{sec: hardware exp}, the SV is predicted by the double-integrator model~\eqref{eq_SV_model} with the true dynamics completely unknown to the EV, this demonstrated the effectiveness of the method in the presence of unknown dynamics of obstacles.